kwkraus/HOW-Sessions/sessions/angular/docs/AppInsights.md

 ```
 npm start
 ```

+View the browser network tab to see track requests and see how App Insights send data.
+Notice, they are POST requests and information is in the body of the request.

 ## Step 7 - introduce an exception and examine results in Azure portal

 Add code to collection.component.ts ngOnInit() to cause an exception to occur